gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 `LinearGeneratorCores` simulate linear traffic.

-When we have multiple `LinearGeneratorCores`, we should not configure each one to have the same `min_addr` and `max_addr`.

-If we do that, each one will start simulating memory accesses at the same `min_addr` and go up to the same `max_addr`.
+When we have multiple `LinearGeneratorCores`, if we configure each one to have the same `min_addr` and `max_addr`, each one will start simulating memory accesses at the same `min_addr` and go up to the same `max_addr`.
 They will be accessing the same addresses at the same time.

-We want `LinearGeneratorCore` to simulate accesses to different areas of memory.
+We want `LinearGeneratorCore` to simulate a more reasonable accesses pattern.

-Therefore, we have to split up memory into equal-sized chunks and configure each `LinearGeneratorCore` to simulate accesses to one of these chunks.
+Therefore, we will have each `LinearGeneratorCore` simulate accesses to a different chunk of memory.
+To do this, we will have to split up memory into equal-sized chunks and configure each `LinearGeneratorCore` to simulate accesses to one of these chunks.

 ---
 <!-- _class: center-image -->